ricky-davis/AstroLauncher/README.md

 ## Overview

-This tool is perfect if you are hosting your own dedicated server for Astroneer.
+This tool is perfect for you if you are hosting your own dedicated server for Astroneer.
 It has many features to make hosting a lot easier like automatic restarts, advanced logging and a webinterface.

 ## What does it do?